pybricks/pybricks-micropython/README.md

 # Questions and Support

-We have a single [issue tracker][issue tracker] for all your questions and bug reports.
-If you try Pybricks, please let us know what you think.
+We have a single [issue tracker][issue tracker] for all  questions and bug reports.
+If you try Pybricks, please let us know what you think!

 # Supported Programmable Bricks & Hubs

-## Released
+## Out now

+All modern Powered Up hubs can be used with [Pybricks Code][Pybricks Code], our online IDE:

+- LEGO Technic Hub
+- LEGO BOOST Move Hub
+- LEGO City Hub

-- *LEGO MINDSTORMS EV3*: The community-supported version comes preinstalled with the latest [ev3dev][ev3dev-snapshot] image.
-LEGO Education has also tested and approved the 2.0 release, which is available through [their website][lego-education-ev3-micropython].
+We also support MINDSTORMS EV3.
+The community-supported version comes preinstalled with the latest [ev3dev][ev3dev-snapshot] image.
+It is also available via the [LEGO Education website][lego-education-ev3-micropython].

 ## In beta

-You can try these hubs using [Pybricks Code][Pybricks Code], our online IDE.
-Just follow the instructions shown on the right hand side.

-- LEGO Technic Hub (`TechnicHub`)
-- LEGO BOOST Move Hub (`MoveHub`)
-- LEGO City Hub (`CityHub`)

-## In alpha

-This is still in progress.
-An early [alpha version][alpha version] is ready for advanced users:
+Support for the following hubs is under [development][alpha version]:

-- LEGO SPIKE Prime Hub (`PrimeHub`)
+- LEGO SPIKE Prime Hub
-- LEGO MINDSTORMS Robot Inventor Hub (`InventorHub`)
+- LEGO MINDSTORMS Robot Inventor Hub

-## What's next?

-Check out our [roadmap][roadmap]!

 # Development

 Most Pybricks users will not need to do anything with this source code.
 [Pybricks Code][Pybricks Code] always gives you the latest stable firmware.
+You can even try the [beta release][Pybricks Code Beta] to check out the latest and greatest features.

 But since you're reading this, you might be interested to build the code yourself, or start tweaking and hacking.
 Check out the [contributor's guide](./CONTRIBUTING.md) to get started.

 ## Pybricks and Upstream MicroPython

 The Pybricks authors are actively contributing to upstream MicroPython instead of forking it into a whole new project.
 In essence, Pybricks just adds a family of `ports`.

 To streamline development and releases, we do maintain a fork of `micropython` [here][pybricks/micropython].
 This adds a few minor patches that haven't made